 The Child Mind Institute’s reading service offers reading remediation groups for first and second grade students struggling with early reading acquisition.
 These will take place twice weekly for 12 weeks.
 We will provide ongoing feedback to teachers and caregivers, including weekly emails about the work of the week, a meeting with a child’s teacher and caregiver every 6 weeks to discuss the child’s progress in greater detail, and suggested activities to practice skills in the classroom and at home.
 We will evaluate student progress, based on pre- and post-assessments to measure the child’s phonemic awareness, decoding fluency, word reading fluency, and oral reading fluency.

 Who is eligible for this program?

-Please follow these steps to help streamline the process to bring our mood treatment group to your school:
+Please follow these steps to help streamline the process to bring our reading remediation program to your school:

 - Establish a consistent and responsive point of contact to coordinate the application process, scheduling, logistics, data collection, and caregiver communication.